BibleGet-I-O/bibleget-wordpress/readme.txt

 # must be lowercase "screenshot-#.ext" where # corresponds to the list number above

 == Changelog ==

+= 6.4 =
+* Ensure "version" attribute is preserved during transform bibleget shortcode to Bible quote block
+* Ensure Bible versions set in settings will become default and stay such, even when Bible version is changed in the Bible quote block options

 = 6.3 =
 * Fix typo in PHP function